FACTION BRIEF

 Allied

 Three former Archaeologists joined the Ecologists after realizing fragments might be alive, not just repositories for the dead.
-Knowledge flows both ways — the Archaeologists contribute extraction expertise; the Ecologists provide ecological context for fragment behavior.
+The Archaeologists dig for dead consciousness; the Ecologists study what might be living.
+Knowledge flows both directions — extraction expertise traded for ecological framing.

 Dr. Naomi Park